dumejiego00/Apple-to-Spotify-Playlist-Manager/README.md

 Follow the link provided in the terminal, log in to your Spotify account, and approve the app.
 This will create a `token.json` file in the directory.
 Press `CTRL+C` to quit after successful login.

 ### 5. Transfer Songs to a Spotify Playlist

+**To maximize the number of songs transferred from your Apple Music playlist, it is recommended to first run xml_processor.py to identify songs without URIs.
+Then, proceed to Step 6 to address these missing songs before returning to continue the process.**

 Run `spotify_utils.py`:

 ```bash